astra-toolbox/astra-toolbox/README.txt

 make
 make install

-Add $HOME/astra/matlab and its subdirectories (tools, mex) to your matlab path.
+Add $HOME/astra/matlab and its subdirectories (tools, mex) to your MATLAB path.

-If you want to build the Octave interface instead of the Matlab interface, specify --enable-octave instead of --with-matlab=... .
+If you want to build the Octave interface instead of the MATLAB interface, specify --enable-octave instead of --with-matlab=... .
 The Octave files will be installed into $HOME/astra/octave .
 On some Linux distributions building the Astra Octave interface will require the Octave development package to be installed (e.g., liboctave-dev on Ubuntu).

-NB: Each matlab version only supports a specific range of g++ versions.
+NB: Each MATLAB version only supports a specific range of g++ versions.
-Despite this, if you have a newer g++ and if you get errors related to missing GLIBCXX_3.4.xx symbols, it is often possible to work around this requirement by deleting the version of libstdc++ supplied by matlab in MATLAB_PATH/bin/glnx86 or MATLAB_PATH/bin/glnxa64 (at your own risk), or setting LD_PRELOAD=/usr/lib64/libstdc++.so.6 (or similar) when starting matlab.
+Despite this, if you have a newer g++ and if you get errors related to missing GLIBCXX_3.4.xx symbols, it is often possible to work around this requirement by deleting the version of libstdc++ supplied by MATLAB in MATLAB_PATH/bin/glnx86 or MATLAB_PATH/bin/glnxa64 (at your own risk), or setting LD_PRELOAD=/usr/lib64/libstdc++.so.6 (or similar) when starting MATLAB.

 For Python:

-Requirements: g++ (7 or higher), boost, CUDA (11.0 or higher), Python (3.x)
+Requirements: g++ (7 or higher), CUDA (11.0 or higher), Python (3.x), setuptools, Cython, scipy

 cd build/linux
 ./autogen.sh   # when building a git version